Journal of Finnish Studies

 For a decade (2011–2021), the Journal of Finnish Studies was edited in the English Department at Sam Houston State University by Professor Helena Halmari.
 The co-editor of the journal was Professor and Vice Rector Hanna Snellman at the University of Helsinki, the associate editor was Dr. Scott Kaukonen at Sam Houston State University, and the assistant editor was Dr. Hilary-Joy Virtanen at Finlandia University.
 Dr. Sheila Embleton from York University served as the book-review editor.
 Volumes 15 through 24 were edited at Sam Houston State University.

+Since 2022, the journal has been published by University of Illinois press.